List of Iron Chef episodes: 1995

 This is Bruant's second appearance in Kitchen Stadium, challenging the Iron Chef he did not choose in the tag-team battle the year before.

 The 1995 Iron Chef World Cup at Ariake Coliseum, which pitted the masters of French, Japanese, Italian, and Chinese cuisines against each other in a single-elimination tournament to determine the best in the world.
 The winners of the first two battles squared off against each other in the final match.
 Michiba represented Japanese cuisine, hence the retention of his Iron Chef color in this chart.
 The final is also covered in the English-only exclusive "Legend of Michiba" episode.

 The first episode to expand the panel of judges from three to four, and where they started displaying the judging panel's scores.
-The latter had been experimented with a week prior in the 1995 Iron Chef World Cup special, where Kaga would read off the scores from each Judge one by one during the preliminaries.

 & Lin and Michiba's battle ended in a draw, hence the overtime match the next week with a new theme ingredient.

 Kandagawa was the 100th even challenger, when separate appearances count into two.
 This number doesn't take into account the challengers who battled in the 1994 Mr. Iron Chef, Hong Kong, and 1995 World Cup Specials, or the first overtime battle on October 27, 1995, and for both tag-team matches that had been done up to this point, the duo challengers were counted as one.

-The last episode of 1995 covered the first half of 1995 Mr. Iron Chef competition.
-The winner would battle Michiba, who was about to retire as a regular Iron Chef.